 You can also see the dramatisation of the novel in the Kaunas State Drama Theatre.
 Directed by the Lithuanian theatre genius Jonas Jurašas who himself experienced life in the US, the play has been among the most popular ones in the past few years.
 On stage, the protagonist Antanas Garšva wanders through his cracky memories in places of the interwar Kaunas, High Panemunė and Vilnius; he’s forced to carry out a Sisyphean-like lift-operators work in the most prominent hotel in New York.

-Good news is that the play is interpreted in English on selected dates.
+Good news is that the play is shown with English surtitles on selected dates.
 Please check the webpage of the theatre for more information.